biaros05/RecipeApp/README.md

 We will make sure each class has a specific functionality and serves a purpose, and that they have methods that perform a specific, useful task that return values or manipulate the object.

 ## Extra Features:
-1. **including a difficulty rating for each of the recipes (as a rating system that the people who try the recipe can set)
+1. including a difficulty rating for each of the recipes (as a rating system that the people who try the recipe can set)
 2. We will implement the budget system
-4. unit conversions between grams, liters, quantity
+4. unit conversions between units for Mass and Volume.